Zoxc/crusader/docs/RESULTS.md

 Crusader smooths all the latency samples over a 400 ms window.
 The values shown in the window display the maximum of those smoothed values.
-This emphasizes the peaks of latency.
+This emphasizes sustained peaks of latency.

 * Download - Summarizes the round-trip latency during the Download portion of the test.